bep/bepsays.com/content/tec/usikre-go-peikarar.en.md

 BenchmarkSafeBytesToString-4  30000000  47.7 ns/op  48 B/op	  1 allocs/op
 BenchmarkUnsafeBytesToString-4   2000000000  1.04 ns/op  0 B/op	  0 allocs/op
 ```
-The unsafe variant is blistering fast -- and no memory allocation!
+The unsafe variant is fast as lightning -- and no memory allocation!

 ## Bytes are Changing

-`unsafe.Pointer` lives in the package with a name that smells danger.
-You are on your own and without seat belts: Behaviour may change from Go version to the next and there are no guarantees that it behaves the same on the different platform.
+`unsafe.Pointer` lives in the package that spells danger.
+You are on your own without seat belts: Behaviour may change from Go version to the next and there are no guarantees that it behaves the same on different platforms.

 But it is tempting in some rare cases to get rid of those memory allocations and reduce garbage collection.

 A regular `string` (`s := "Hello World!"`) in Go is immutable -- it will never change.
-If we revisit to the two functions that started this: What happens if the original byte slice changes after it is converted to a string?
+If we revisit the two functions earlier: What happens if the original byte slice changes?

-Look at the two tests below.
-Both of them runs without error.
+Both tests run without error:

 ``` go
 var testString = "The quick brown fox jumps over the lazy dog."